Skip to content

 wsl --install

-If you already have WSL2 but don’t have an Ubuntu distro, install one with wsl --install Ubuntu.
+• If you have WSL2 but not an Ubuntu distro, install one with wsl --install Ubuntu.

-If that doesn’t work for you, see the manual installation and linked troubleshooting.
+If that doesn’t work for you, see manual installation and troubleshooting.

 If you prefer to use another Ubuntu distro, install it and set it as default.
 For example, wsl --set-default Ubuntu-22.04.

-4. Install Docker Desktop.
-If you already have Chocolatey, run choco install -y docker-desktop or download Docker Desktop from Docker.
+3. Install Docker Desktop.
+If you already have Chocolatey, run choco install -y docker-desktop.
+Otherwise download Docker Desktop from Docker.

 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072;